sebastianconcept/PharoDawnTheme/README.md

 # PharoDawnTheme
-A dark theme for Pharo
+A warm dark theme for Pharo

 ### Install